kennychou0529/vortex/Notes.md

 # TODO:

 * Garbage collection for image references.
-* Finish 'resources' tracking.
+* Finish 'GLResources' tracking.
 * Make brick edges smoother - gamma correction?
+* Cloud storage:
+  * List recent documents
+  * List all my documents
+  * Save should prompt for name
+  * Track user identity
-* Upload graphs
+  * Fork project
+  * Nav bar with credits, docs, etc.
 * Type conversions for node outputs
   * UV not fully supported
   * See if we can remove some of the type params that are passed in